Marquez Callaway Player Prop Bets for NFL Week 14 | New Orleans vs. New York 12/12/2021

 - Callaway has been the target of 55 of his team's 384 passing attempts this season, or 14.3% of the target share.

-- Callaway (seven red zone targets) has been the recipient of 13.7% of his team's 51 red zone pass attempts.
+- With seven targets in the red zone this season, Callaway has been on the receiving end of 13.7% of his team's 51 red zone pass attempts.

-- The Saints have thrown the ball in 53.2% of their plays from scrimmage this year while running the ball 46.8% of the time.
-This offensive attack ranks 17th in the NFL in points scored.
+- The Saints, who rank 17th in the NFL in points scored, have dropped back to pass 53.2% of the time while running the football 46.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Callaway's matchup with the Jets.